zeppogit/js_golden_hits/README.md

        * demonstrates use of a JavaScript 'for' loop to access an array in order to adhere to D.R.Y. programming and eliminate repetitive code.

 * Reads and parses an external "about.json" file, displaying  data from that into the section providing more info about the hits.
+(The json content is derived from Wikipedia pages for each song.)

 * Implements a regular expression (regex) to ensure an email input field is always entered the same format.